nonlinearstudio/studio/README.md

 🚩🚩🚩 Small note if you move the project to the root folder `sanity deploy` needs to be run on the root folder not on the studio folder

+### Preview

+Studio comes with a preview functionality, for this to work you will need a token from your Sanity Studio you can find it in api#tokens add it to an .env file as `SANITY_API_TOKEN`

 ### Authors

 Karl Justiniano - [@karljstn](https://x.com/karljstn)<br>